waqeen/cyber_security21/README.md

 Requirements
 ===
-The sweep procedure was performed on **Centos 8** with the **latest** kernel version (ou are free to choose your operating system) and with necessary libraries defined below.
+The sweep procedure was performed on **Centos 8** with the **latest** kernel version (you are free to choose your operating system) and with necessary libraries defined below.

 Clone this repository:
 ```console